 How to set up

-- Go back to Setup and create a Master page.
+- Create a Master page.

 - Select Team or panel page as the Master page scenario.

 - Go to the Event types and assignment section of the Master page.

 - Click Add Event type.

 - Select the Event types that you want to offer in your Master page.

 - Under Booking assignment, choose the User's Booking page.
 The Primary team member owns the calendar event and determines the settings of the meeting, including the location, the booking form, the post-scheduling flow, notifications, and third-party integrations.

 - Under Additional team members, select the Booking page you created for your resource.
 If the Primary team member is connected to a calendar, the resource will be added as a guest to the calendar event and be cc'ed on all notifications.

 - Go to the Label and instructions section of the Master page.
 Here you can define the Public labels and Selection instructions for your Master page.
 You should define what a Panel member represents here.

 - Go to the Public content section of the Master page and define the information that Customers will see when they visit your Master page.